jkk/formative/README.md

       :onsubmit :onreset :accept-charset :autofill :novalidate
       :autocomplete

 Unlike an HTML form, :method defaults to :post.
+If method is something other than :get or :post, a hidden field with name "_method" will be added, and the form method set to :post.
+If you are using Compojure for routing, it will recognize the "_method" field.

 The following special keys are also supported: